Terms and Conditions

 - Only Members are permitted to drive our vehicles.

-- Only the member who has made the booking is permitted to drive the designated vehicle during the period of the booking.
+- Only the member who has made the booking or members from their household is permitted to drive the designated vehicle during the period of the booking.

 - Non-Members are expressly prohibited from driving any vehicle at any time and will not be covered by any of our insurance or protection products.
 Only third-party liability insurance will apply